 - If your unit is subject to restrictions by a homeowners association or board of directors, you must attest that the association or board has not adopted bylaws prohibiting the use of your unit as a vacation rental.

-- You must purchase homeowner’s fire, hazard and liability insurance, and general commercial liability insurance with limits of not less than $1,000,000 per occurrence, as mandated by code.
+- You must purchase homeowner’s fire, hazard, liability insurance, and general commercial liability insurance with limits of not less than $1,000,000 per occurrence, as mandated by code.

 - Your unit will be inspected by the City of Chicago Department of Buildings.
-Additional costs might flow from the inspection in the form of mandated renovations, repairs, and associated permitting fees.
+Additional costs might flow from the inspection in mandated renovations, repairs, and associated permitting fees.

 - Taxes are now 10.5% of the gross rental or leasing charge (see the Hotel Accommodations Tax in Section 3-24 of the Municipal Code), up from the previous tax of 8.5%.

-- You’ll have ongoing housekeeping costs, including the maintenance of guest registration records; the provision of soap, towels, linens; and cleaning and sanitizing the vacation rental after each guest departs.
+- You’ll have ongoing housekeeping costs, including the maintenance of guest registration records, the provision of soap, towels, and linens, and cleaning and sanitizing the vacation rental after each guest departs.